lastlink/docs-1/04-developer/01-installation.md

 ### Requirements

-* Apache HTTP Server
+* Apache HTTP Server / Nginx Server
-* MySQL Server
+* MySQL Server / Percona Server / MariaDB or equivalent
-* PHP >5.2
+* PHP >= 5.5.0
 * Git
 * Composer

 ----------

 ### Step 1: Setup a development environment
-You will need to setup a local *AMP environment (Apache, MySQL and PHP) in order to test Directus. *AMP packages can be found for different platforms:
+You will need to setup a local *AMP (Apache, MySQL and PHP) or *EMP (nginx, MySQL and PHP) environment in order to test Directus. *AMP packages can be found for different platforms:

 * [MAMP](http://www.mamp.info/en/index.html) for Mac OS
 * [WAMP](http://www.wampserver.com/en/) for Windows